datamade/usaddress/README.md

-us-address-parser
+usaddress
 =================
-us-address-parser is a python library for parsing unstructured address strings into address components, using advanced NLP methods.
+usaddress is a python library for parsing unstructured address strings into address components, using advanced NLP methods.

 To build and test development code.